 Zach Friedhof is a Troubadour of Peace from Akron Ohio.
 His music is an uplifting blend of folk & soul immersed in love.

-20 years ago after a nearly fatal appendix rupture, Zach began writing and performing music in Northeast Ohio, releasing his first CD and making his way onto stages across the country, sometimes with the likes of Neil Young, Richard Thompson, Gin Blossoms, Bo Diddley, Trevor Hall, Steve Poltz, and Brett Dennon.
+25 years ago after a nearly fatal appendix rupture, Zach began writing and performing music in Northeast Ohio, releasing his first CD and making his way onto stages across the country, sometimes with the likes of Neil Young, Richard Thompson, Gin Blossoms, Bo Diddley, Trevor Hall, Steve Poltz, and Brett Dennon.
 Since then he has performed across North America in diverse venues from living rooms and yoga classes to clubs to theatres, to festivals.
 Recently he was awarded the John T Looney Justice and Peace Award.
 Other accolades include Humanitarian of the Year, Local Band of the Year, Best Singer/Songwriter, and the he was invited to perform in Toronto in 2018 at the Parliament of World's Religions.

-Zach performs a variety of shows, from solo to an 11 piece band!
 Performances with his high energy band Zach & the Bright Lights (Neil Keating, Charlie Trenta, Michael Marotta and Drew Thornberry) get the body and soul moving!

 “My soul was hewn from those rocks and stones,” he says.

-Zach released his first CD in 1999, “Delusions”, and since then he has performed nearly 5,000 shows and toured across 350,000 miles.
+Zach released his first CD in 1999, “Delusions”, and since then he has performed over 5,000 shows and toured across 350,000 miles.

 Zach hopes his recordings and shows can be a catalyst for uplift, mental health, and community.